 Even organizations with niche requirements find security in comprehensive BI solutions.
-Since it’s virtually impossible to anticipate the myriad use cases that will arise for all users now and in the future, teams look for business intelligence platforms that cover all the basics.
+Since it’s virtually impossible to anticipate the myriad use cases that will arise for all users now and in the future, teams look for business intelligence (BI) platforms that cover all the basics.

 But what’s considered “basic” when it comes to BI?
 It can sometimes be difficult to distinguish fleeting trends from core essentials.
-Without a clear answer to this question, organizations run the risk of adopting either a limited solution or one so bloated with features that no one can figure out how to use it.
+Without a clear answer to this question, organizations run the risk of adopting either a limited solution or one so bloated with BI features that no one can figure out how to use it.

 To alleviate confusion, we’ve compiled this list of seven features you can safely expect from any comprehensive BI solution, whether it’s embedded or standalone.

 1. Data Connection

 All BI solutions need to connect to data, and a comprehensive BI solution should give you plenty of data integration options.
 Organizations sometimes make the mistake of simply verifying that their data source type is supported, failing to consider that they may want to migrate their data to a different platform or add additional data sources in the future.

 Note also that some BI solutions require you to migrate your data to a proprietary database before connecting to it.
 This can present data privacy issues, particularly to organizations in highly regulated industries.
 Some also pose limitations when it comes to real-time data processing.